Philadelphia Flyers: New generation takes over (1981–1991)

-The Flyers stumbled in 1987–88, finishing third in the Patrick Division (after a first-place finish the previous three years).
-Hextall became the first NHL goaltender to score a goal by firing the puck into an empty net in a December 8 game against Boston.
+In 1987–88, they finished third in the Patrick Division.
+On December 8, 1986, Hextall became the first NHL goaltender to score a goal by firing the puck into an empty net.
 In their first-round playoff series with Washington, the Flyers blew a 3–1 series lead as Washington forced a game seven.
 They then blew a 3–0 lead in game seven as Washington won in overtime 5–4.
-It was because of this playoff collapse that "Iron Mike" was fired.
+Mike Keenan was fired in the offseason.
 Paul Holmgren was named Keenan's replacement, the first time a former Flyer was named the club's head coach.

 Despite finishing at the .500 mark in 1988–89, the Flyers made the playoffs for the 17th consecutive season.
-Facing first-place Washington in the first round, the Flyers pulled off the upset in six games.
+They defeated the Capitals in the first round in six games.
 Ron Hextall managed to score another empty-net goal in the waning moments of game five, becoming the first NHL goaltender to score a goal in the playoffs.
-The Flyers then defeated Pittsburgh in seven games to make the conference finals before bowing out to Montreal in six games.
+The Flyers then defeated Pittsburgh in seven games to make the conference finals before losing to Montreal in six games.

 The 1989–90 season got off to a bad start for the Flyers, and continued to get worse.
 Hextall missed all but eight games due to suspension for attacking Chris Chelios at the end of the Montreal playoff series the previous spring, contract holdout issues, and injury.
-Holmgren replaced Dave Poulin as captain in December with Ron Sutter, which led to Poulin's (and later that season, Brian Propp's) trade to Boston.
-As a result, the Flyers missed the Stanley Cup playoffs for the first time since 1972.
-Bobby Clarke, having been with the Flyers organization since he was drafted in 1969, was fired and replaced as general manager by Russ Farwell.
+Holmgren replaced Dave Poulin as captain in December with Ron Sutter, which led to Poulin's trade to Boston.
+As a result, the Flyers missed the playoffs for the first time since 1972.
+Bobby Clarke was fired and replaced as general manager by Russ Farwell.

 Ron Hextall continued to be hampered by injuries during the 1990–91 season.
 He only played in 36 games and as a result the Flyers missed the playoffs for the second consecutive year, finishing fifth in the Division and three points short of a playoff spot after a late-season collapse.